christophpickl/gadsu/notes/HOWTO_RELEASE.md

 # Optional

-* update screenshot on website
+* update screenshot on website (use the development action to prepare database accordingly)